mic-max/snake/README.md

 # snake
-A clone of the snake arcade game
+A clone of the snake arcade game written in Turing